roehampton/module-content/msc-software-development-2/assessment/README.md

 Each Sprint features a submission (via Moodle) and a review at the next class session.
-Each group will be given **10 minutes maximum** for the review.
-Your group will be **allocated a time for the code review.** The details of the individual review points are below.
-These meetings **must be attended** at the **stated time.** Guidelines for review attendance:
+Each group will be given 10 minutes* for the review.
+The details of the individual review points are below.
+These meetings **must be attended**.
+Guidelines for review attendance:

-- **Being late** for the meeting or **not being ready** when the meeting starts will result in the grade for the review being capped at 50%.
 - **Not attending** the meeting will mean the review will be marked at 0%.

 **All team members** should attend the review, however commitments and other considerations will be taken into account. **Individual attendance at reviews will be monitored** to ensure the team is contributing collectively to the project.